josesousaribeiro/XAI-Benchmark/Openml/dataset_properties_selection.md

 **15 - MinorityClassPercentage:** Most of the datasets present in cluster 0 have high imbalances between classes.

-From the inspection analysis performed above, it can be inferred that cluster 0 datasets are more complex than cluster 1 datasets.
+**However, from the inspection analysis performed above, it can be inferred that cluster 0 datasets are more complex than cluster 1 datasets.**